mnot/I-D/transport-metadata-impact/draft.md

 For example, if a network can instruct content servers to throttle back bandwidth available to users for video based upon a commercial arrangement (or lack thereof), the network can achieve their goals without directly throttling traffic, thereby offering the potential to circulate a regulatory regime that's designed to effect network neutrality.

-While the IETF has not take as firm a stance on network neutrality as it has for Pervasive Monitoring (for good reasons, since network neutrality problems are at their heart a sign of market failure, not a technical issue), new metadata facilities that enable existing regulatory regimes -- thereby upsetting "the tussle" -- must be carefully considered.
+While the IETF has not take as firm a stance on network neutrality as it has for Pervasive Monitoring (for good reasons, since network neutrality problems are at their heart a sign of market failure, not a technical issue), new path communication facilities that enable existing regulatory regimes -- thereby upsetting "the tussle" -- must be carefully considered.

 # Possible Mitigations

 ## Constrained Vocabulary

 Much of the potential for harm above comes about because a transport-level metadata mechanism effectively becomes a side channel for arbitrary data, for use by any node on the path.
-The risks of questionable use could be mitigated by constraining the data that's allowed in this side channel.
+The risks of questionable use might be mitigated by constraining the data that's allowed in this side channel, at the cost of decreasing the incentives to deploy a new protocol.

 In other words, if the network doesn't have a means of inserting a unique identifier for customers, they won't be able to do so.
 If notification of constrained network conditions takes place using well-defined terms, regulatory regimes can be adjusted to achieve desired outcomes.
 And, information about application semantics can be carefully vetted for security considerations before being included in transport metadata.
+The downside of this approach is that a complete analysis of all possible path communications must take place at the beginning of protocol design, precluding future innovation derived from implementation and deployment experience.

-Technically, the vocabulary could be constrained by merely requiring nodes to silently drop non-standard metadata.
+Technically, the vocabulary could be constrained by merely allowing beneficial path nodes to silently drop non-standard metadata, at the cost of ossifying the set of capabilities allowed through that path element to the ones known at the time the element was developed.

-Naturally, this would constrain the ability of networks and applications to add new terms to metadata, thereby requiring more careful thought to go into the metadata that is standardised "up front."

 ## Transparency

-Many proposals for transport metadata assert that it will be encrypted, to improve security.
-While well-intentioned, it also creates an opaque side channel with a third party (the first and second being the endpoints).
+Many proposals for transport communication indend that metadata will be encrypted, to improve security.
+While well-intentioned, this approach may also create an opaque side channel with a third party (the first and second being the endpoints).

 The effect of of such designs should be carefully considered before standardisation; it may be that the community is better served by keeping this metadata "in the clear", albeit possibly with some form of authentication and integrity available (or required).